-This fun and easy craft is a perfect summer activity.
+This fun and easy craft is a perfect Earth Day activity.
 My kids had a blast creating their own miniature gardens.
-It's fun to create your own world in a glass container and decorate it with found materials.
+It's fun to create your own world in a recycled glass container and decorate it with found materials.
 This project is great for all ages, with adult supervision, of course.

 The creative possibilities for this project are endless—make a fairy garden, a prehistoric forest, a jungle, or just let your imagination run wild.
 You can pick up plants suitable for a terrarium at your local garden store.
 Mosses, succulents, and air plants are all great candidates for a terrarium.

 Decorate your terrarium with interesting rocks and plastic animals, dinosaurs, or figures—whatever you have on hand.
 Keep it moist with spray bottle filled with water.
 You can put a cover on your terrarium if you want, but make sure to poke holes in the lid first to let air circulate.

 To make your terrariums you'll need:

 - A glass bowl or a large glass jar

 - Activated charcoal (available at pet stores)